ArtsBridge Staff Biographies

 Lizzy Morin is the Development Coordinator for the ArtsBridge Foundation at the Cobb Energy Performing Arts Centre.
 She brings years of experience in fundraising and development, and a unique perspective as a former educator with a passion for arts education.

 Most recently, Lizzy was the Annual Giving Coordinator for the Art Center College of Design, in Los Angeles, CA, where she inaugurated the school’s first student phonathon program and assisted in the creation of the school’s first donor membership program.

 Prior to that, Lizzy spent two years in Asia as an English teacher, spearheading a startup elementary afterschool program in China, and teaching learners of all ages in Hanoi, Vietnam.
 Throughout her college career, Lizzy worked as a fundraiser.
 She was a Student Manager and phonathon caller for the University of Kansas Endowment Association.

 Lizzy holds a Bachelor of Fine Arts in Art History with an emphasis in Art Education from the University of Kansas.
-She and her fiancé, Jordan, are new to Atlanta and enjoying their residence in Old Forth Ward.
+She and her fiancé, Jordan, and their new kitten, Raven, are enjoying their residence in Old Forth Ward.